t4r7k/attention-from-scratch/README.md

-# Multi-Head Scaled Dot-Product Attention — Home Task
+# Multi-Head Scaled Dot-Product Attention — Challenge

 A minimal, CPU-only PyTorch assignment for implementing **Scaled Dot-Product Attention** and **Multi-Head Attention** from scratch.